Free Carpet Information and Buying Guide

 This has become quite popular in recent years because of its elegant appearance.
 The tufts are looped and aligned in rows for a clean uniform look.

 When choosing this carpet be sure to select one with smaller loops to get the best wear, like the one shown above.
 Large looped Berbers tend to collapse quickly and look worn-out sooner.

 The Berber below is a low quality carpet.
 You can tell this because the loops are already falling over.
 Low quality Berbers are made of Olefin and have larger loops.
 Higher quality looped Berbers are made of Nylon.

 I don’t recommend Looped Berber styles in apartments or homes with small children or pets as the loops can snag and run easily and is difficult and expensive to repair.

 This style of Berber is not a looped Berber like most of you have seen, in fact it is more like a Frieze.
 It does not have any loops because the loops have been cut which is why they call it a "Cut" Berber.
 It usually has a multicolored appearance or a speckled egg look.

 Buying a Cut Berber made of Nylon is the best way to go if you want a carpet to last long time.
-Usually the main color is off white with earth tones, with some very colorful with flecks of colors like deep blues, bright reds and vibrant greens.
-An excellent choice for most homeowners and it hides footprints and vacuum marks well.
+Usually the main color is off white with earth tones, with some very colorful flecks of color including deep blues, bright reds and vibrant greens.
+An excellent choice for most homeowners, it hides footprints and vacuum marks very well.

 Learn more about Carpet Fibers